Kim So-hyun: 2012–2014: Rising popularity and teenage roles

 Kim reunited with co-stars from Rooftop Prince (Park Yoo-chun) and Moon Embracing the Sun (Yeo Jin-goo) respectively, in a melodrama Missing You.
 Being dubbed the "Queen of Child Actors" by the Korean press, she was one of the most praised child actors of her generation.
 She played the role of Lee Soo-yeon, bullied by her schoolmates and called "the daughter of the murderer", who gets kidnapped and sexually assaulted while trying to save her friend.
 Kim and Yeo shared the highest one-minute viewer rating scene of 10.4% in the drama.
 She received her first acting award as "Best Child Actress" at the 1st K-Drama Star Awards for Ma Boy and Missing You.

 In 2013, Kim made a surprise appearance on Iris II: New Generation as the childhood counterpart of the female protagonist and starred in The Secret of Birth as a girl with a genius-level brain.
 Then, she played the younger version of Lee Bo-young's character in the popular Korean drama I Can Hear Your Voice.
 On 20 June, Kim co-host MBC's music program Music Core along with Minho of SHINee and Noh Hong-chul.
 The three received much attention because of the combination of singers, actors, and broadcasters even though they initially showed a bit of immature progress, but amplified expectations of how they expressed their charms despite having different careers.
 She then was cast in The Suspicious Housekeeper, a Korean remake of the Japanese drama, Kaseifu no Mita.
-In the same year, Kim was reported along with Kim Yoo-jung and Yeo Jin-goo as the top three child actors who earn above-average salaries for child actors.
+In the same year, Kim was reported along with Kim You-jung and Yeo Jin-goo as the top three child actors who earn above-average salaries for child actors.
 It was reported that Kim received 4-6 million won per episode.

 In 2014, Kim was cast as a child actor beside Oh Yeon-soo in the MBC drama, Triangle.
 Kim challenged her first dual role and first genre through OCN's new drama Reset.
 Later, she was cast in KBS2 special drama, We All Cry Differently, which won the 2013 KBS Screenplay Contest.